programanime/learning_linkedin_java_collections/README.md

 1. TreeSet: null values doesn't have any order
 2. TreeMap: is hard to determine where to put a null value in a sorted collection
 3. ArrayDeque: null value is already an indicator for an empty deque
-4. PriorityQueue: is hard to determine a priority for a null value
+4. PriorityQueue: the queue is sorted to determine the priority, then you can't put null values

 on sorted collections, you could not insert null values
 ```java